forgetdev/asterism/README.md

 ## What it does

-`astrace` reads Asterisk's log files, CDR, and CEL data, then groups events by `linkedid` to produce a navigable timeline of what happened during a call — which channels were created, which dialplan applications ran, when bridges formed, which SIP responses came back, and why the call ended.
+`asterism` reads Asterisk's log files, CDR, and CEL data, then groups events by `linkedid` to produce a navigable timeline of what happened during a call — which channels were created, which dialplan applications ran, when bridges formed, which SIP responses came back, and why the call ended.

 It is designed for post-mortem analysis ("the call at 14:32 dropped — what happened?") rather than live monitoring.